digiscot/digiscot-website/pages/projects/hebridean-connections.md

 ## Project Evaluation

-August 2015

-Since the start of the project 27 training sessions in digital skills have been delivered to a total of 74 people.
+Since the start of the project **27 training sessions** in digital skills have been delivered to a total of **74 people**.
 These 74 are people who have not engaged with Hebridean Connections before.
 Of these sessions 10 were delivered in Uist & Barra reaching 30 people, and 17 in Uist & Harris reaching 44 people.

 These sessions can be broken down into 4 different levels: